Dukkah and avocado toast

 Tried this recipe?Let us know how it was!

-(*) There are many varieties of this spice mix; you can use other dried fruits instead of pistachios and pine nuts (e.g. almonds, macadamia nuts, pecans, hazelnuts), add different herbs (such as mint and marjoram), or experiment with unexpected ingredients such as lemon zest and chili pepper.
+(*) There are many varieties of this spice mix; you can use other nuts instead of pistachios and pine nuts (e.g. almonds, macadamia nuts, pecans, hazelnuts), add different herbs (such as mint and marjoram), or experiment with unexpected ingredients such as lemon zest and chili pepper.

 Dukka e avocado on toast

-Speaking of variations, after reading (and partially trying) a thousand recipes, I have collected some alternatives to dukkah to change the way you season the avocado toast.
+Speaking of variations, after reading (and partially trying) a thousand recipes, I have collected some alternatives to dukkah to change the way you season avocado toast.
 Once you have tried it, you will no longer be able to do without it, and you will want to prepare it at least once a week!
+Here are some combinations I like.

 • Hummus or just boiled chickpeas